 We write here curly braces for universally quantified variables; we write round parentheses for implicit arguments in Beluga that merely provide a type annotation to some of the parameters.
-As mentioned before, contexts are first-class citizens and we can declare their "type" by giving a schema definition which in our example simply states that a context of schema cxt consists of declarations tm A for some type A. The contextual type $[\Gamma \vdash tm$ A[]] describes terms M that have type A in the context Γ .
+As mentioned before, contexts are first-class citizens and we can declare their "type" by giving a schema definition which in our example simply states that a context of schema cxt consists of declarations tm A for some type A. The contextual type [$\Gamma \vdash$ tm A[]] describes terms M that have type A in the context Γ .
 Further, we want to express that the type A is closed and cannot refer to declarations in Γ .
-We hence associate it with a weakening substitution (written as A[]).
+We hence associate it with a weakening substitution (written as A[]), which transports an object from the empty context to the context Γ .

-Kripke-style logical relations about well-typed terms are represented using indexed stratified types (Jacob-Rao & Pientka, 2018), which are recursive types that are defined by well-founded recursion over an index.
+Kripke-style logical relations about well-typed terms are represented using indexed strat-ified types (Jacob-Rao et al., 2018), which are recursive types that are defined by well-founded recursion over an index.
 Here, we define Red as a stratified type for well-typed terms based on the type of the term.
 Context extensions are witnessed by renamings that have type $[\Gamma' \vdash{\#} \Gamma]$ and are again first-class citizens in Beluga.